15 Trendy Japanese Beard Styles to Try

 3. Japanese Van Dyke

-It is one of the most sophisticated Japanese beards with a modern touch.
-Mustache looks neatly trimmed and chin hair turned into a perfect triangular shape.
-It is quite an acceptable beard style in Japan, nowadays.
+It is one of the most sophisticated Japanese beard styles with a modern touch.
+The mustache is neatly trimmed, and the chin hair is shaped into a clean triangle.
+Nowadays, it is a fairly acceptable beard style in Japan.

 We Love These Asian Beard Styles